 A dark shadow appeared to be standing in the doorway of the room.
-She blinked her eyes and looked again, because she thought that she saw a this dark figure moving closer to her bed.
+She blinked her eyes and looked again because she thought that she saw this dark figure moving closer to her bed.

 Sure enough, as this dark figure moved closer, it appeared to be clothed in a long cloak with a hood that covered most of her face.
 She stopped, then slowly moved closer.

 Audrey wanted to scream, but she was too scared to make a peep.
 Instead, Audrey squeezed her eyes tight to shut out the image and pulled the comforter over her head.